 - Developing personal leadership skills to support learning technology innovation in a language training program;

 - Increasing knowledge of theory, evidence and better learning technology practices in the language training sector;

 - Formulating arguments and strategies to encourage and enable learning technology innovation within an organization, and with clients and funders;

-If you are looking to delve deeper into the question of innovation in the settlement language training sector, send a note to Mavis Spencer at admin @ learnit2teach.ca and she will send you a link to the online sign up form.
+If you are looking to delve deeper into the question of innovation in the settlement language training sector, send a note to Rob McBride at admin @ learnit2teach.ca and he will send you a link to the online sign up form.

 Here are some comments from participants in the course:

 “I would say that this course successfully took my knowledge of computers in the classroom through a profound paradigm shift.
 What I had previously seen as computer assisted language learning was only the tip of the learning opportunity iceberg.
 By looking at the use of technology to enhance what goes on in the language classroom, this allowed the door of expanding technology to be pushed wide open.
 Technology has a huge part to play to not only assist but enhance language learning.
 The Edulinc Courseware already created along with the amazing LMS tools available can make instructors jobs easier and more rewarding.
 With the concept of the flipped classroom, Teachers can be freed up to work one on one with students helping them develop skills at the students own pace instead of being the talking head at the front of the room.
 I am truly convinced this shift can and will be made in LINC classrooms in the future.”